MiaoPasss/Elemental-Escape/README.md

 <br/>

 Game rules:
-- Collect 'Elements' objects to change color
+- Collect 'Diamond' objects to change color
-- Collide 'Ball' objects with the same color to eliminate them and win score
+- Collide 'Ball' objects with the same color to eliminate them
 - Collide 'Ball' objects with different colors will die
+- Collect 'Element' objects with the same color to win score
 - Collect 'Coin' objects to make money

 <br/>